daisy/pipeline-assembly/src/main/resources/README.txt

   * [NEW] support for custom about pages (just create about.html in the root dir)
   * [NEW] "download log" button when web ui fails to start
+  * User data (DB, logs) is now set to a separate user directory
   * Fixed issue 300: web ui file upload under windows appears to hang
   * Fixed issue 302: cancelled file uploads count negatively towards file upload count